ibm-build-lab/terraform-ibm-cloud-pak/examples/cp4aiops/README.md

 terraform apply -auto-approve
 ```

-One of the Test Scenarios is to verify the YAML files rendered to install IAF, these files are generated in the directory `rendered_files`.
-Go to this directory to validate that they are generated correctly.

 ### Verify

 To verify installation on the Kubernetes cluster, take the output URL, username and password and log into the CP4AIOps console.